sghpjuikit/player/CONTRIBUTING.md

  - use static imports where possible (enum types, utility methods, etc.)
  - no empty lines, just alphabetical sort
  - separate imports and static imports
- - never use package imports
+ - never use package (star) imports

 #### Assertions
  - always try to avoid implicit conditions with proper design and typesafety
  - always check method parameters for all required conditions, always document these in @param tags
  - do not use java assertions
- - use runtime exceptions (e.g. AssertionError) or methods like Objects.requireNonNull(), util.dev.throwIf, kotlin.test.fail and never document them in @throw (to avoid anyone catching them)
+ - use runtime exceptions (e.g. AssertionError) or methods like Objects.requireNonNull(), util.dev.throwIf, util.dev.fail and never document them in @throw (to avoid anyone catching them)

 #### Comments
  - always write javadoc for public elements, be as concise as possible, but describe and define full contract
  - use simple comments (//) to provide code intention
- - avoid using comments by using proper names, proper code structure and avoiding arbitrary/exceptional/edge cases
+ - avoid using comments by using proper names and code structure and avoiding arbitrary/exceptional/edge cases

 ## Skins